-If the Licensee accepts the terms DCC will send the Licensee a signed agreement in duplicate, normally within 10 working days of acceptance.
-The Licensee should sign the agreements and return one signed copy normally within 10 working days of receipt.
+If the Licensee accepts the terms DCC will send the Licensee a signed agreement, normally within 10 working days of acceptance.
+The Licensee should sign the agreement and return normally within 10 working days of receipt.

 If, despite negotiations, the parties are unable to agree the period, terms and conditions, the Licensee may refer the matter to Ofwat for determination.